 We also read a Magic Treehouse book as a family this week that was all about the San Francisco earthquake of 1906.
 The kids learned about the devastation that occurred after the earthquake.

-We spent a whole day exploring Yellowstone National Park.
-The kids learned how geysers like Old Faithful erupt.
+We did a Yellowstone day trip while we were in Montana.
+At the national park, the kids learned how geysers like Old Faithful erupt.
 And we also learned about the bears and animals that live in the area.

-At the end of the week, we camped and hiked at Arches National Park.
-The kids learned about the ecology of the desert, and explored the natural arch formations that are so popular in the park.
+At the end of the week, we camped and hiked at Arches National Park with kids.
+We learned about the ecology of the desert, and explored the natural arch formations that are so popular in the park.

 It’s been hot as we’ve been traveling from Montana down to southern Utah.
 During one of our travel days, I had my daughter record the temperature at several points during the day.
 And at the end of the day, she plotted it on a line graph.

 We also spent an afternoon this week at The Leonardo, a fun museum in Salt Lake City.
 The kids did math and science based puzzles and activities, and also saw some interesting optical illusions.

 Since we’ll be traveling to Mexico at the end of the year, we’ve been using Duolingo to learn some Spanish words and phrases.
 It’s one of our favorite travel apps we’ve been using lately!